Tutorial

 end

-I deleted the setups that where generated in the tests and add:
+I deleted the setups that were generated in the tests and add:

 # test/tutorial_web/controllers/secret_controller_test.exs